base/base/crates/op-succinct/op-succinct-proposer/TUTORIAL.md

 After completing these steps, your chain will be running as a ZK-OP chain:

 - The L1 contract (ZKL2OutputOracle) verifies ZK proofs.
+- The OP Succinct SP1 server requests proofs from the Succinct Prover Network.
-- The Kona SP1 server generates ZK proofs.
+- The Succinct Prover Network generates ZK proofs.
 - The modified `op-proposer` submits ZK-proven output roots to L1.

 🎉 Congratulations! 🎉 You've successfully upgraded to a ZK-OP chain with `op-succinct`.